some100/bootmgr-rs/HACKING.md

 Currently, there are 6 (7) parsers, those being the `bls`, `fallback`, `osx`, `shell`, `uki`, and `windows` parser.
 The `windows` parser is itself divided into two parsers depending on features.
 The first and default option is the "autodetecting" parser `windows_auto`, which simply looks for `bootmgfw.efi`.
 The second option is the parser `windows_bcd`, which parses the content of the BCD, then turns that into a boot entry.
 This is not the default because it pulls in a GPLv2 dependency.

-To enable this BCD parser, turn on the feature `windows_bcd` when compiling `bootmgr-rs-core`.
+To enable this BCD parser, turn on the feature `windows_bcd` when compiling `bootmgr`.

 boot itself is structured into 5 submodules, those being:

 * action (provides firmware reset, reboot, and shutdown functions, as well as a PXE parser)
+* bli (provides an implementation of Boot Loader Interface, which allows for 2-way communication between bootloader and systemd)
 * config (provides `BootConfig`, which exposes settings for boot manager)
 * devicetree (provides `install_devicetree`, which installs and fixups a devicetree blob)
 * loader (provides EFI loader and EFI over TFTP loader)